abperiasamy/pumkin/doc/contributor/development-environment.md

 repository to your laptop.
 Upstream is pumkin's official repository.
 Origin is your forked copy at you@github.com.
 In addition you have a working clone on your laptop.
 Treat origin as your laptop backup.
-Our workflow is similar to [github.com's workflow] (http://scottchacon.com/2011/08/31/github-flow.html).
+Pumkin development workflow is similar to [github.com's workflow] (http://scottchacon.com/2011/08/31/github-flow.html).

 Setup your own repository: